PunnettSquare/Piecemeal/README.md

 We used Jasmine and Karma to test our Angular components, and used [mgMock](https://docs.angularjs.org/api/ngMock) and [angular.mock.inject](https://docs.angularjs.org/api/ngMock/function/angular.mock.inject).

-To run the tests, just run
+To run the tests, just run:

 ```
 karma start karma.conf.js

 ```